-Each 8th and 9th grade student will be assigned a locker on "Welcome to De La Salle Day."
-Sophomores, juniors, and seniors may opt for a locker on Welcome to De La Salle Day.
-Students who choose not to have a locker may opt back in at the beginning of each quarter.
+Each student will be assigned a locker on "Welcome to De La Salle Day."
 Student's books and belongings will be kept in the locker assigned.
 Students are not permitted to share lockers nor are they permitted to use additional lockers.

 Each student is responsible for the security of the locker and for guarding the privacy of the lock's combination.
 Lockers must be kept locked at all times.
-Only color-coded locks officially designated as De La

-Salle Student Locks and sold in the De La Salle bookstore may be used to secure student lockers in the school and in the gymnasium.
+Only color-coded locks officially designated as De La Salle Student Locks and sold in the De La Salle bookstore may be used to secure student lockers in the school and in the gymnasium.
 Other locks will be cut off.
 De La Salle is not responsible for articles stolen from student lockers.
 Lockers may be checked for orderliness.
 Students, under faculty supervision, may be required to clean out their lockers.